 All the chunks above should be written in the right place on your Lexical Notebook.
 I mean, in the right letter: S, V, N, E, U, S. Another tip: write an example or any curiousity about the chunk/word you write down.
 An example is “significar – stand for“.
 If I had to write it on my Lexical Notebook, I’d have it like this:

 Significar – stand for

 This is a wonderful way to improve your vocabulary in English.
 It’s also a great opportunity to get yourself organized.
-If you want to know more about organizing the way you learn English and Lexical Notebooks read the book below [click on the picture to get more info about it].
+If you want to know more about organizing the way you learn English and your Lexical Notebook read the book below [click on the picture to get more info about it].